 Groundbreaking for Butler-Haney Hall, the first building on the PNWU campus, was held May 16, 2007, and the dedication ceremony to celebrate the completion of Butler-Haney Hall was held July 23, 2008.
 Less than two years later, construction of the Cadwell Student Center began.
 It was completed in February 2011.
-In the spring of 2012, the PNWU Board of Trustees awarded the contractor bid to undertake the expansion of Butler-Haney Hall which was completed just over a year later.
-The expansion delivered a 7,600 square- foot auditorium which can be divided into two auditoria with occupancy of 200 individuals per side, additional offices, a larger library and simulation laboratory, and a café area for students.
-The campus continues to grow as evidenced by the University Conference Center which was completed in 2015, the addition of Watson Hall completed in 2019, and the Student Learning Center building that is currently under construction.
+In the spring of 2012, the PNWU Board of Trustees awarded the contractor bid to undertake the expansion of Butler-Haney Hall, which was completed just over a year later.
+The expansion delivered a 7,600-square-foot auditorium, which can be divided into two auditoria with occupancy of 200 individuals per side, additional offices, a larger library and simulation laboratory, and a café area for students.
+The campus continues to grow, as evidenced by the University Conference Center, which was completed in 2015; the addition of Watson Hall, completed in 2019; and the MultiCare Learning Center building, phase one completed in October 2023, with phase two currently under construction.